 1302 Industrial Drive, Tustin

 The Marconi Automotive Museum houses a collection of vehicles worth $30-million.
 One of the Marconi’s primary goals is to support the Marconi Foundation for Kids, an advocacy group that helps at risk youth through a variety of programs and financial support.
 They contribute regularly to local at-risk youth homes like Olive Crest, Orangewood, Covenant House, and more.
 Visitors to the Marconi will see an extensive collection vehicles including sleek motorcycles, shiny race cars, and historic vehicles like classic muscle cars and a vintage 1937 fire engine.
 No touching is allowed here, but older kids and car enthusiasts will enjoy a visit to the Marconi.
+Kids 12 and under are free.
+A $5 donation per adult is suggested.

 Orange County Museum of Art